-- Grief: To these people, the company looks unfamiliar, and they feel as though they no longer belong.
+Grief: To these people, the company looks unfamiliar, and they feel like they no longer belong.

 If you are one of those people who is stuck in their ways, being dragged kicking and screaming out of your comfort zone, then we have a few tips to help you and your team embrace change:

 As much as you want to protest and dig your feet in, try not to fight it.
-Take a step back from it all, think logically and see why this change is a good thing.
-The worst thing you can do is to fight this change because when the change does happen you will become unhappy and disgruntled.
+Take a step back from it, think logically, and see why this change is a good thing.
+The worst thing you can do is to fight this change because when the change does happen, you will become unhappy and disgruntled.
 It’s better to accept that it is happening as you will find the adjustment a lot easier; you will be much happier because you won’t feel like you are being forced into doing something you don’t want to do.

-Being mentally prepared for change will help you embrace it much easier if you have time to do so.
-If you know change is coming, then learn as much as possible about why this change is happening.
-If you are planning a change at your practice, then give your team time to mentally prepare; explain why this is a good thing and the long-term impact on the business.
+Being mentally prepared for change will help you embrace it much easier.
+If you know change is coming, learn as much as possible about why this change is happening.
+If you are planning a change at your practice, give your team time to mentally prepare; explain why this is a good thing and the long-term impact on the business.

-Sometimes change is not forever; there might be a period where practice could be implementing a new process, but they want to test the waters first.
-Sometimes things don’t work out, even with the best intentions; a change, at first might seem like a good idea but if it hasn’t been executed properly then it might go back to the ways things used to be.
-Now, we are not suggesting that you hope and pray that things go back to how they used to be because that would be counterproductive.
-As we have said embrace change with an open mind, try your best to make it work but assess and re-evaluate if you feel it is not working.
+Sometimes change is not forever; there might be a period when practice could implement a new process, but they want to test the waters first.
+Sometimes things don’t work out, even with the best intentions; a change, at first, might seem like a good idea, but if it hasn’t been executed properly, it might go back to the ways things used to be.
+We are not suggesting that you hope and pray that things return to how they used to be because that would be counterproductive.
+As we have said, embrace change with an open mind, and try your best to make it work but assess and re-evaluate if you feel it is not working.

-Yes, change is scary but it can be a really positive step forward.
-Try some of these tips to help you embrace the change that is happening all around you, it could be one of the best things you have ever done.
+Change is scary, but it can be a positive step forward.
+Try some of these tips to help you embrace the change happening all around you, it could be one of the best things you have ever done.

 The important aspect of enabling your staff to embrace change in a dental practice is to guide them through the cycle of change, leading them and constantly reassuring them.

 It is important that the team understands why they need a change to the new system.
 Show them the benefits.
-The more clear you make the whole journey to them, the more they will buy into it and work for it.
-Repeat the same enough times till they gain confidence in your vision and take it upon themselves to execute the change.
+The clearer you make the journey to them, the more they will buy into it and work for it.
+Repeat the same until they gain confidence in your vision and take it upon themselves to execute the change.

 Celebrate short-term wins:

 A big change takes a long time to accomplish, and people can feel discouraged when it doesn’t happen quickly.
 It is important to make sure everyone sees and aligns with the progress you make.
-Small celebrations on completing different steps in a phased transition goes a long way in giving trust and confidence to your team and incentivizes them to work further towards the goal.
+Small celebrations on completing different steps in a phased transition go a long way in giving trust and confidence to your team and incentivizing them to work further towards the goal.